Frequently Asked Questions

 --alignment_type ecef \

-By default, the robust_alignment flag is set to 1.
-If this flag is set, a 3D similarity transformation will be estimated with a RANSAC estimator to be robust to potential outliers in the data.
-In such case, it is required to provide the error threshold to be used in the RANSAC estimator.
+A 3D similarity transformation will be estimated with a RANSAC estimator to be robust to potential outliers in the data.
+It is required to provide the error threshold to be used in the RANSAC estimator.

 Manhattan world alignment